-- 2: Certificate of authorisation

-- 3: Request for a party emblem
+- 2: Certificate of authorisation - 3: Request for a party emblem

-- 4: Notification of election agent

 The notice of election published by the Returning Officer will specify the times and exact location to which nomination papers must be delivered.

 Ensure that where signatures are required, you submit the original signed version of each completed paper.
 Documents without original signatures cannot be accepted.